 The US Attorney for the Western District of Michigan, and members of his/her staff annually travel throughout the Upper and Lower Peninsulas with a delegation of representatives from various federal agencies to meet with Tribal leaders from each of the eleven federally recognized Tribes in western and northern Michigan.
 Participants often include tribal chairs, tribal judges, prosecutors, advocates, police and social service directors, the Federal Bureau of Investigation, the Drug Enforcement Administration, the US Marshals Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the US Probation Office.
 Historically, the purpose of the annual meetings was to promote dialogue and to improve the communication between the US Attorney's Office and the Tribes on issues of mutual concern.
 Recently, the annual meetings have expanded to include training on issues of importance to the Tribes and the public safety of their members.

 Training options specific to Indian Country include domestic violence protocol, Full Faith and Credit, the non-Indian Misdemeanor docket, report writing and search and seizure procedures for tribal police, counter terrorism issues, and Project Safe Trails, which is a drug trafficing reduction program specific to Indian Country, and special commission training for tribal, state and county law enforcement.

 The Role of the US Attorney’s Tribal Liaison

-Assistant US Attorney Jeff J. Davis is the liaison between the USAO and the eleven federally recognized Tribes in the Western District of Michigan.
-AUSA Davis, who is a member of the Turtle Mountain Band of Chippewa, works with the US Attorney and his staff to maintain an effective government-to-government relationship with each sovereign nation.
+Assistant US Attorney Sean Lewis is the liaison between the USAO and the eleven federally recognized Tribes in the Western District of Michigan.
+AUSA Lewis works with the US Attorney and his/her staff to maintain an effective government-to-government relationship with each sovereign nation.